HERO-KUN/PAGER_WEB_MEMORY/README.md

 You can simply swipe on mobile devices or create tab on desktop platform to change current pages.

 ## Changelog
+- 2020.04.26
+  - changed : PageTransitionMethod no more needs pager object to create object. it automatically sets its pager.
+  - fixed : some minor bugs related page delaying
 - 2020.04.25 - PM
   - new feature : PageTransitionMethod! you can now customize page transition animation as you want!
 - 2020.04.25 - AM